Recognise has partnered with Mambu to implement its SaaS cloud banking platform to serve the UK’s SMEs.

 Elliott Limb, Mambu’s Chief Customer Officer said: “The launch of Recognise Bank marks a significant milestone for UK’s SMEs and Mambu is proud to partner with Recognise to cater to their needs.
 We feel privileged to work so closely with such an enthusiastic team and see products we believe will revolutionise the banking experience for small businesses.
 This successful go-live is a result of collaboration, openness, commitment, and cutting-edge technology practices.
 Recognise and Mambu have a solid partnership and we are committed to help Recognise reach its ambitious growth goals.”

-Recognise’s initial offering is a range of products in commercial property and working capital loans for SMEs.
+As part of our Recognise’s initial offering is a range of products in commercial property and working capital loans for SMEs.
 It soon plans to introduce savings and asset finance products.
 Before the official go-live, Recognise had seen over £333m of enquiries, and the bank’s goal is to underwrite around £250m in new loans, spread across all of its product lines before March 2022.

 More information about Mambu can be found here.